Get more information about Delta State University by clicking links below:

 - Elementary and Secondary School Teacher Education Program (more info)

-DSU is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division II (with football) classification.
+Delta State University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division II (with football) classification.
 The most popular sports played are listed below:

 - Baseball (Gulf South Conference)